CesiumGS/gltf-pipeline/README.md

 This project is under active development, see the [roadmap](https://github.com/AnalyticalGraphicsInc/gltf-pipeline/issues/1).

-gltf-pipeline can be used as a command-line tool, Node.js module, or JavaScript library.
+gltf-pipeline can be used as a command-line tool or Node.js module.

 ## Instructions